Cvaniak/DsBotHW/README.md

 First install ```pip install -r requirements.txt```
 Then add file ```.env``` with line ```TOKEN="BOT TOKEN FROM DISCORD WEBSITE"```
 Then run with ```python3 main.py```
+---
+TinyDb is cool but Herokus filesystem is ephemeral so db will be deleted every time you push commit or there is dyno updated.